Courthouse Burned

 Trigg County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Trigg County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Trigg County, Kentucky.

 - 1820 - Trigg County is formed from portions of Christian County and Caldwell County.